Los Angeles County, California Records

 Courthouse History - Los Angeles' first building to be built as a courthouse was considered at the time to be one of the West's finest examples of Romanesque architecture.
 The "Red Sandstone Courthouse" was built at Spring and Temple Streets on what was then known as Poundcake Hill.
 An outside elevator with windows that was later added to the building became a sightseeing attraction of the city.
 Damage sustained in the 1933 earthquake made the building unsafe, and it was demolished in 1936.
 The site is now occupied by the current courthouse.

 The following dates indicates what vital, land, probate, and court records are in Los Angeles county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Los Angeles County Recorder-Clerk has Birth / Death Records from 1849 / 1874, Marriage Records from 1850 and Land Records from 1850.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.